thomashirtz/awesome-chinese-learning/README.md

 If you want to search for very specific TV shows, you can take a look at the tool I wrote : [douban-crawler](https://github.com/thomashirtz/douban-crawler)

 ### [Bilibili](https://www.bilibili.com/)
 The equivalent of youtube in China.
-However, in contrast to youtube, Netflix, ..., the platform does not have built-in subtitles.
+However, in contrast to Youtube, Netflix, ..., the platform does not have built-in subtitles.
 It is, therefore, less convenient to learn Chinese with this platform.

 ### [Netflix](https://www.netflix.com/browse)
 Netflix can be used to learn Chinese!
 Thanks to the hack explained [here](https://github.com/thomashirtz/chinese-learning#netflix).